sagemath/trac_to_gh/Issue 5078.md

 # Issue 5078: bug in factoring out constant literal

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5078

 Original creator: was